 This has a real effect on other readers.
 A 2013 study published in the Journal of Computer‐Mediated Communication found that exposure to “uncivil” blog comments led to increased polarization among readers, especially along religious lines.

-Female authors, like myself, are more likely to receive abuse online comments, and abusive comments have a real impact on readers’ perceptions of the author.
+Female authors, like myself, are more likely to receive abusive online comments, and abusive comments have a real impact on readers’ perceptions of the author.

 More research has found that those who comment on articles are likely to have spent more time on their comment than actually reading the article itself.
 These commenters are 64% more likely to be men, and 53% likely to only have a high school diploma or less.